 The Internship Site Coordinator assists all students in the identification of an appropriate internship site during the Introduction to Internship course that students take the semester before their internship.
-Internship sites generally are located within a reasonable driving distance from the University (generally up to a 75-minute drive).
+Internship sites generally are located within a reasonable driving distance from the University (generally up to a 75-90 minute drive).

-The objectives of the WPUNJ Department of Public Health Internship Program are to:
+The objectives of the internship course are to: